 While providing stability and a measure of economic progress, Mr Mubarak's rule was repressive.
-An emergency law in force since 1967 - apart from an 18-month interruption in 1981 - muzzled political dissent, and the security forces became renowned for their brutality.
+An emergency law in force nearly continuously since 1967 muzzled political dissent, and the security forces became renowned for brutality.
 Corruption was widespread.

 At a glance

 - Politics: President Hosni Mubarak stepped down in February 2011 amid an uprising, handing power to the military.
 The Islamist Muslim Brotherhood won elections but was ousted by the army a year later amid mass protests

 - Economy: The Egyptian economy is the second largest in the Arab world after Saudi Arabia, but struggles to support the growing population